SeleniumHQ/docker-selenium/README.md

 USER seluser
 ```

-Example for Chromium based browsers (Firefox):
+Example for Firefox:
 ```
-# Get a standard image for creating nssdb file
+# Get a standard image for working on
 FROM rockylinux:8.6 as build
 RUN mkdir -p "/distribution" "/certs" && \
     cp /etc/pki/ca-trust/source/anchors/YOUR_CA*.pem /certs/ && \